Chandlings School, Bagley Wood, Oxford

 Not for: The anti-hothouse ethos is palpable, and won’t appeal to all, and the lower profile of the school compared to the more shouty Oxford preps might not please competitive parents.

 Dare to disagree?
 Be my guest!
-There’s a Meet the Head Event on Tues 19 Jan 2021 (4pm-6pm), plus you can take a virtual tour of the school here.
+There’s a Whole School Open Morning on Sat 25 September 2021 (10am-12pm), a Reception Taster Week for registered children on the w/c 15 November, and an Early Years Christmas Open Morning on 3 December.
+Booking is required for all events: book here.
+You can also take a virtual tour of the school here.
 Let me know what you think!

 Bagley Wood, Kennington, Oxford OX1 5ND.
 Tel: 01865 730771.